 If you want to buy a pre-made care package, you might be able to find a spa gift basket, like this one from the hilariously named Bougie Bath.

-Note: Before buying bath products as a gift for miscarriage or to create a miscarriage care package, I recommend knowing as much as possible about the miscarriage.
-Moms who lose pregnancies naturally can enjoy these products, but those who require surgery (a D&C) are usually put on bath restrictions for 6 weeks.
+Note: Before buying bath products as a gift for miscarriage or to create a miscarriage care package, know that women who have a dilation & curettage (D&C) are usually put on bath restrictions for 6 weeks.

 What To Include in a Miscarriage Care Package

 Because so many women can’t take baths after miscarriage, and because I like the personal touch of a care package someone assembled personally, I’ll provide suggestions below for the best miscarriage care package contents.

 (1) Something soft and fuzzy